What It's Like to Tell Your Boss That You're HIV Positive

 Had Shaun* stayed silent about his own diagnosis, he wouldn’t be fighting to save his career.
 “I have felt over the past two years that they were looking for ways to get me,” he says.
 For the last six years, Shaun has worked in the insurance department of a FTSE 100 British supermarket chain and has asked for anonymity as the situation is ongoing.

 He received his diagnosis one Monday lunchtime in September of 2013.
-Disorientated, he returned to work the following morning, but by 09:30 he found himself coerced into a meeting room while human resources tried to determine the cause of his visible distress.
-Despite his best efforts to resist disclosing his status – one he had barely begun to come to terms with – he was told he would be sent home if he refused to explain his discomfort.
+Disorientated, he returned to work the following morning, but by 9:30 AM, he found himself coerced into a meeting room while human resources tried to determine the cause of his visible distress.
+Despite his best efforts to resist disclosing his status—one he had barely begun to come to terms with—he was told he would be sent home if he refused to explain his discomfort.

 Shaun was under no legal obligation to disclose his status to anyone in his company.
 Six weeks later, they displayed an offensive level of ignorance around the subject.